Trekkers at EBC

 Everest Base Camp Trek safety

 In cases of difficulty, you will get first-aid treatment from the guide.
-And for an emergency, we will arrange a Helicopter rescue if your insurance covers such a charge.
+And for an emergency, we will arrange a Helicopter Rescue if your insurance covers such a charge.
 In conclusion, the trek is very safe.

 Also, post-covid-19 arrangements are in place to ensure your good health.
 Our guides are well-trained in Intensive wilderness First Aid.